 - Place chicken in hot skillet and cook 3 to 4 minutes on each side until golden brown.
 Transfer to a plate to rest.

 - Pour white wine into skillet and deglaze, scraping brown bits from the bottom with a wooden spoon.
 Allow wine to reduce slightly for 1 to 2 minutes, then whisk remaining butter, broth, lemon juice, and reserved flour into skillet.

 - Reduce heat to medium-low and return chicken to skillet, topping each with a slice of lemon.
 Simmer 2 to 3 minutes, spooning sauce over chicken frequently, until it is heated through.
 Season with salt and pepper, if desired, and garnish with parsley before serving alone or with rice or pasta.

 - Serve this chicken with your favorite pasta, tossed in olive oil or butter.
 Or, it's also great over mashed potatoes.

 - Store leftovers in a sealed container in the refrigerator for up to 3 days.

 - Leftovers can also be frozen for up to 3 months.
-Thaw and reheat prior to serving.
+Thaw and reheat gently in a large skillet, over medium heat before serving.